Kevin-Robertson/Inveigh/README.md

   -IgnoreDomains  Default=None: Comma separated list of domains to ignore when spoofing.

-  -IgnoreHosts    Default=None: Comma separated list of hostnames to ignore when spoofing.

   -IgnoreIPs      Default=Local: Comma separated list of source IP addresses to ignore when spoofing.

   -IgnoreMACs     Default=Local: Comma separated list of MAC addresses to ignore when DHCPv6 spoofing.

+  -IgnoreQueries  Default=None: Comma separated list of name queries to ignore when spoofing.

   -Local          Default=Disabled: (Y/N) performing spoofing attacks against the host system.